e2thex/thoughts/docs/schematic-approach/README.md

 * Truth is a construct, where we match how much something matches our personal reality
 * Free will is a construct where we match past or future action against the other probable actions.
 If there we other probable actions, we felt it as free will.

+We will start by exploring the foundation that we will return to time and again.
 ## Foundation
 ### Schemas